rtc-book/D1/README.md

     <img style="width: 60%;min-width: 500px !important;max-width: 100%;" alt="Screen shot of the Virtualbox Downloads page" src="https://user-images.githubusercontent.com/4192991/152072318-94136b66-fc61-4aa0-aee1-6931bdeb020e.png">

 4. Install [Vagrant](https://www.vagrantup.com/downloads), which is a virtual machine builder.
+5. In a [terminal window](#terminals), install the `vagrant-winrm` Vagrant plugin:
+    ```
+    vagrant plugin install vagrant-winrm
+    ```
-5. Clone, fork, or download this repository.
+6. Clone, fork, or download this repository.
 If you do not yet know what `git` is or have it installed on your host computer, simply download this repository by clicking the green **Code** button, then **Download ZIP**, and unzip.
 We assume you now have this repo in a directory `vm-vagrant` (or `vm-vagrant-main`).
-6. There are two ways to generate the virtual machine.
+7. There are two ways to generate the virtual machine.
 	1. In a [terminal window](#terminals), `cd` into the directory `vm-vagrant` (or `vm-vagrant-main`) and simply:
 	```console
 	vagrant up